evasubi/testrepo/README.md

 # testrepo
-## editing a new file
+## Editing a new file
-its a markdown file in this repository
+Its a markdown file in this repository